cmudig/counterpoint/docs/_pages/01-quickstart.md

 times, when adding or removing elements, or when you want to cancel one animation mid-flight and begin another one.

-**Canvas Animation can help you achieve great animations as easily as with SVG, while getting the great performance and scalability of Canvas.**
+**Counterpoint can help you achieve great animations as easily as with SVG, while getting the great performance and scalability of Canvas.**

 It does this by letting you express the contents of the canvas in terms of